WEAR A MASK

 The Charlotte Douglas International Airport has implemented safety measures throughout the gate and terminal areas, including more than 60 hand sanitizer dispensers in the terminals, as well as plexiglass barriers at TSA check-in, ticket counters and store counters.
 Charlotte Douglas has earned Global Biorisk Advisory Council (GBAC) STAR™ Facility Accreditation, recognizing that CLT has implemented the most stringent protocols for cleaning, disinfection and infectious disease prevention in its facilities.
 Also, American Airlines, which serves approximately 150 destinations from CLT, is the first airline to achieve GBAC STAR™ accreditation for its entire fleet of aircraft and Admirals Club lounges.
 Get the airport’s full list of procedures at cltairport.com.

 No matter how you get here, there's a safe and stress-free way to get around Charlotte.
 Our transportation partners are working diligently to implement the safety measures in place by the CDC and Mecklenburg County Health Department.
 Check out the resources below for a full list of each partners' procedures.

 Dine-in services are available with capacity limits, with many expanding their offerings to-go and al fresco dining.
-Restaurants may be open for on-premise dining at 50% capacity with six feet of distance between each group of customers.
-Outdoor seating at bars may remain open, subject to reduced capacity limits and other restrictions.
-Indoor bar areas remain closed.
+Restaurants may be open for on-premise dining at 75% capacity indoors and 100% capacity outdoors with distancing protocols in place.
+Bars may be open at 50% capacity both indoors and outdoors with distancing protocols in place.

 Museums & Attractions

-Museums and aquariums may operate at up to 50% capacity.
+Museums and aquariums may operate at 100% capacity with safety protocols in place.
 Most locations in the Charlotte area are open to visitors, with many offering online ticketing or timed entry options.